Spontaneous Twin Symmetry Breaking: Abstract

 \section{Abstract}

-We consider a twin Higgs scenario where the $Z_2$ twin symmetry is broken spontaneously, not explicitly.
-This scenario provides an interesting interpretation of the Higgs metastability in the standard model; the $SU(4)$ breaking scale $f$ is determined by the scale where the Higgs self quartic coupling flips its sign.
-However, for the misalignment of nonzero vacuum expectation values of the twin Higgs fields, parameter tuning of ${\cal O}(m_h^2/f^2)$ is required like explicit twin symmetry breaking scenarios.
-For the minimal model with the exact twin symmetry, $f$ is ${\cal O}(10^{10}\,\GeV)$, so the model is very unnatural.
-We point out that the tuning can be significantly reduced ($f\gsim 1.3\,\TeV$) if there are twin vector-like leptons with large Yukawa coupling to twin Higgs fields.
+We consider a twin Higgs model where the $Z_2$ twin symmetry is broken spontaneously, not explicitly.
+We show that introducing an exact copy of the standard model with a renormalizable Higgs portal potential is enough to realize such a scenario.
+In this scenario, the $SU(4)$ breaking scale $f$ is determined by the scale where the Higgs self quartic coupling flips its sign, whose standard model prediction is ${\cal O}(10^{10}\,{\rm GeV})$.
+For the misalignment of nonzero vacuum expectation values of the twin Higgs fields, it is explicitly shown that parameter tuning of ${\cal O}(m_h^2/f^2)$ is required, so we conclude that minimal setup does not solve the hierarchy problem.
+We point out that the tuning can be significantly reduced ($f\sim 2.7\,{\rm TeV}$) if there are twin vectorlike leptons with a large Yukawa coupling.